Google AI wins it’s second ‘Go’ game against top player

 There are more possible positions to play in ‘Go’ than atoms there are in the whole entire universe!

 “After it’s learned that, it’s got to reasonable standards by looking at professional games.
 It then played itself, different versions of itself millions and millions of times and each time get incrementally slightly better – it learns from its mistakes.”

 Demis Hassabis – a developer at the DeepMind Team.

 The machine learns and improves from its own playing experience; this means the super computer is now even stronger than when it beat the European champion late last year!

-By Ben – Co-ordinator for the Science and Tech section
+By Ben – Coordinator for the Science and Technology section